 An immediate family member (parent, stepparent, child, stepchild, spouse, or sibling) of an individual described in this section and residing in the same household.

-A Play may not be sold to, or purchased by, individuals who have not attained 18 years of age.
-However, Plays may be given as gifts to minors or any other individuals except as prohibited by Maine law.
+A ticket may not be sold to, or purchased by, individuals who have not attained 18 years of age.
+However, tickets s may be given as gifts to minors or any other individuals except as prohibited by Maine law.

 A Play or share may not be purchased by and a prize may not be paid to any of the persons set forth in 8 M.R.S.A.
 Section 381.

-Those persons designated by a Selling Lottery's law as ineligible to play its games shall also be ineligible to play the MUSL game in that Selling Lottery's jurisdiction.
+Those persons designated by a Selling Lottery's law as ineligible to play its games shall also be ineligible to play the Lotto America game in that Selling Lottery's jurisdiction.

-Those persons designated by a Selling Lottery’s law as ineligible to play its games shall also be ineligible to play the MUSL game in that Selling Lottery’s jurisdiction.

 Section 10.0 —APPLICABLE LAW

-In purchasing a play, or attempting to claim a prize, purchasers and prize claimants agree to comply with and abide by all applicable Maine laws, rules promulgated, procedures, and decisions of the Selling Lottery where the play was purchased, and by directives and determinations of the director of that Party Lottery.
+In purchasing a Play, or attempting to claim a prize, purchasers and prize claimants agree to comply with and abide by all applicable Maine laws, rules promulgated, procedures, and decisions of the Selling Lottery where the Play was purchased, and by directives and determinations of the director of that Party Lottery.

 A prize claimant agrees, as its sole and exclusive remedy that claims arising out of a Lotto America Play can only be pursued against the Selling Lottery which issued the Play.
-Litigation, if any, shall only be maintained within the jurisdiction in which the Lotto America Play was purchased and only against the Selling Lottery that issued the play.
+Litigation, if any, shall only be maintained within the jurisdiction in which the Lotto America Play was purchased and only against the Selling Lottery that issued the Play.
 No claim shall be made against any other Participating Lottery or against the MUSL

 Nothing in these Rules shall be construed as a waiver of any defense or claim the Selling Lottery which issued the Play, any other Participating Lottery or MUSL may have in any litigation, including in the event a player or prize claimant pursues litigation against the Selling Lottery, any other Participating Lottery or MUSL, or their respective officers, directors or employees.